MahadMuhammad/FirstContributions/gsoc.md

 ## Choosing an Organization

-For Choosing an organization you need to find your passion.
+For choosing an organization you need to find your passion.

 Ask yourself: